m2lines/m2lines.github.io/content/research/talks/_index.md

 ### Machine Learning for Physics discovery
 - *2021*
+ * **AGU** - Dec 13th-17th 2021
+  Find the list of talks and posters by our team members in our latest newsletter. <a class="button button-inline" href="https://mailchi.mp/29ddfae980e7/m2lines-december-newsletter">Newsletter</a>
+  * **Laure Zanna** - NeurIPS - Machine Learning and the Physical Sciences: The future of climate modeling in the age of machine learning (invited).  <a class="button button-inline" href="https://ml4physicalsciences.github.io/2021/">More Info</a>
   * **Pierre Gentine** - AI For Good: Better Better — machine learning for improved climate models and projections. <a class="button button-inline" href="https://www.youtube.com/watch?v=SYC7ZVLxomI">Video</a>
   * **Laure Zanna** - AI For Good: Bridging observations and numerical modelling of the ocean using machine learning. <a class="button button-inline" href="https://www.youtube.com/watch?v=BLF4w-4JUe4">Video</a>
   * KITP Conference: Machine Learning for Climate.
 Talks are available [here](https://online.kitp.ucsb.edu/online/climate-c21/).
 In particular: